Calabi affine maximal surfaces and centroaffine Bernstein problems: Introduction

 \begin{thm} Let $x:\mathbb{R}^2\rightarrow \mathbb{R}^{3}$ be a Calabi surface parameterized as { } where $(u_1, u_2)\in \mathbb{R}^2$.
 Then \begin{itemize} \item [(i)] $x$ is a Calabi affine maximal surface with complete flat Calabi metric.
-Furthermore, it is also Euclidean complete, and its Tchebychev vector field has a nonconstant norm. \item [(ii)] The type II Calabi product of a point and the Calabi surface $x$ given by \be y=(y_1,\ldots,y_{4})=(e^t,e^tx_1,e^tx_{2},e^tx_3+te^t)\ee is a centroaffine extremal hypersurface of elliptic type in $\mathbb{R}^{4}$ with complete flat centroaffine metric, and the norm of the Tchebychev vector field is nonconstant. \end{itemize} \end{thm}
+Furthermore, it is also Euclidean complete, and its Tchebychev vector field has a nonconstant norm. \item [(ii)] The type II Calabi product of the Calabi surface $x$ and a point given by \be y=(y_1,\ldots,y_{4})=(e^t,e^tx_1,e^tx_{2},e^tx_3+te^t)\ee is a centroaffine extremal hypersurface of elliptic type in $\mathbb{R}^{4}$ with complete flat centroaffine metric, and the norm of the Tchebychev vector field is nonconstant. \end{itemize} \end{thm}

 In order to solve centroaffine Bernstein problem II, we directly use the similar method in the centroaffine geometry in the last part.
 We locally classify some special hyperbolic centroaffine extremal surfaces and obtain two classes of new hyperbolic centroaffine extremal surfaces that are complete with respect to the centroaffine metric and whose Tchebychev vector fields have nonconstant norms.
 It positively answers the centroaffine Bernstein problems II and IV, while also yields new counterexamples to centroaffine Bernstein problem I.